ralphpd-benjaminyb/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that while efficiency is crucial in programming, it should not be prioritized too early in the development process.
 Before optimizing code, ensure the program works correctly and has a clear, maintainable structure.
 Refine only when necessary based on performance measurements and real-world usage, as over-optimization can lead to complex, hard-to-understand code and may introduce bugs or overlook more significant architectural improvements.

+# 2024-03-05
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In the context of coding, it means that writing clean, readable, and maintainable code is more valuable than overly complex solutions.
+Strive to reduce complexity by breaking down problems into smaller components, using established design patterns, and avoiding premature optimization.
+Always remember that the code you write today might be read, understood, and modified by others tomorrow."

+In addition, "Code is read much more often than it is written," emphasizes the importance of clear, concise, and well-documented code.
+This not only makes your own work easier to revisit but also significantly enhances collaboration and reduces errors in software development.